Chyskillz

-Chylow Parker (July 19, 1969 – February 13, 2018), known by the stage name Chyskillz, was an American record producer, beatmaker, DJ, hardcore rapper, and a member of multi-platinum hardcore rap group Onyx.
+Chylow Parker (July 19, 1969 – February 13, 2018), known by the stage name Chyskillz, was an American record producer, DJ, musician, rapper and a member of multi-platinum hardcore rap group Onyx.

-Chyskillz was discovered by the late great hip hop legend Jam Master Jay of Run-D.M.C. who signed Onyx on his label JMJ Records.
+Chyskillz was discovered by Jam Master Jay of Run-D.M.C. who signed Onyx on his label JMJ Records.
 Onyx's debut album Bacdafucup, produced by Chyskillz, helped the group to become a nominee for "Favorite Rap/Hip-Hop New Artist" on American Music Awards and won "Best Rap Album" on Soul Train Music Awards.

 During his career, Chylow Parker has worked with well-known artists such as Large Professor, Onyx, Run-D.M.C., Biohazard, Queen, Ice Cube, Shaquille O'Neal, LL Cool J, Public Enemy and many others.
 Many songs were re-mixed, re-mastered and re-released after 1997.

 Five albums produced by Chyskillz, were certified as gold by the RIAA: Public Enemy Greatest Misses, Onyx Bacdafucup, Run-D.M.C.
 Down With The King, Shaquille O'Neal Shaq-Fu: Da Return and LL Cool J Mr. Smith.
 Two of them were certified as platinum: Onyx Bacdafucup and LL Cool J Mr. Smith.

 Early life

 Chylow Parker was born in Manhattan, New York City, New York.
 At the age of 4 he and his family moved to Jamaica, Queens, New York.
 At the age of 10, Chyskillz and his family moved to Flushing, Queens.
 That's where he met Large Professor, Neek The Exotic and Mic Geronimo.
 Royal Flush used to live on the other side of the building he grew up in.
 10-years-old, Chyskillz touched a pair of Technics turntables for the first time.
 At that moment he knew what he wanted to do with his life.

-In the 80's Chyskillz and Large Professor were a members of b-boy crew "Stay Fresh Crew".
-Chylow could do "Flare (acrobatic move)", "Airflare" and "Headspin".
-Chylow was a good graffiti writer, bombing the "I.S.
-237" (Rachel Carson Intermediate School 237) roofs, you could see his tags "CHY" on Main Street (Flushing, Queens).
-Chylow also was a good BMX biker, rocking "Miami hoppers" before anyone else on Colden Playground (Flushing, Queens).